projectacrn/acrn-hypervisor/doc/introduction/index.rst

 Logical Partition Scenario
 ==========================

-This scenario is a simplified VM configuration for VM logical
+This scenario is a simplified configuration for VM logical
-partitioning: one is the Safety VM and the other is a Linux-based User VM.
+partitioning: both User VMs are independent and isolated, they do not share resources, and both are automatically launched at boot time by the hypervisor.
+The User VMs can be Real-Time VMs (RTVMs), Safety VMs, or standard User VMs.

 .. figure:: images/ACRN-Logical-Partition.png
    :width: 600px